-Here are 7 simple habits to include in your Sunday routine to ensure you take charge of the week ahead…
+Here are some simple habits to include in your Sunday routine to ensure you take charge of the week ahead…

 Get your washing done early on